- 80 (40 new students entering annually)

 - All qualified applicants are considered for generous financial support.
 Scholarships range from half-tuition up to full-tuition plus stipend for living expenses.
 More than 75% of Keough School MGA students receive significant financial support, and 100% of Keough School MGA students receive financial support for field placements.

-All the resources of a major research university with global connections and small, diverse, engaging classes.
-At the University of Notre Dame’s new Keough School of Global Affairs, students find fellowship and inspiration among a diverse group of scholars, practitioners, and visionaries who are driven by compassion and hope.
+Leverage all the resources of a major research university with global connections and small, diverse, engaging classes.
+At the University of Notre Dame’s new Keough School of Global Affairs, students find inspiration among a diverse group of scholars, practitioners, and visionaries who are driven by compassion and hope.

 Prepare for a Global Employment Landscape

 The Keough School’s Master of Global Affairs is a two-year professional degree that prepares students for skilled, effective leadership in government, nongovernmental and civil society organizations, and the private sector.